peterIrving/UpcomingMovies/README.md

 # UpcomingMovies
-A simple app that calls The Movie Database Api
+A simple app that calls The Movie Database Api that is built with test driven development in mind

 ### To Run